-GRI The Global Reporting Initiative is an international independent standards organisation that helps businesses, governments and other organisations understand and communicate their impacts on things like climate change, human rights and corruption.
-The Group This is Contact Energy Limited, its subsidiaries, and its interest in associates and joint arrangements that make up the group.
-These are identified in note E9 of the financial statements. <ir></ir> An abbreviation for The Integrated Reporting Framework, a principles-based framework for corporate reporting.
-NZAS New Zealand Aluminium Smelter is the country's only aluminium smelter and is located on Tiwai Peninsula, across the harbour from Bluff in Southland.
-NZX New Zealand Stock Exchange.
-Ohaki Ngāti Tahu have instructed Contact that 'Ohaki' (full name 'Te Ohaki o Ngatoroirangi'/The gift of Ngatoroirangi) is the official pronunciation and should be used when referring to the Ohaki Marae (Tahumatua) or other Ngāti Tahu taonga.
+ΑΡΑ Attribute Purchase Agreement.
+GRI The Global Reporting Initiative is an international independent standards TCFD The Task Force for Climate-related Financial Disclosures provides a ASX Australian Securities Exchange. organisation that helps businesses, governments and other organisations framework for climate-related financial risk disclosures.
+CEN Contact's stock ticker on NZX and ASX. understand and communicate their impacts on things like climate change, Terrawatt A unit of energy equal to outputting one Contact The company called Contact Energy human rights and corruption. hour (TWh) million watts for one hour.
+1 Limited.
+Unless otherwise stated, all activities and indicators in this report are for Contact.
+The Group This is Contact Energy Limited, its subsidiaries, and its interest in associates and joint arrangements that make up the TISR Total Incident Severity Rate is a leading indicator measure that assesses the potential severity of health and safety Contact26 Contact's strategy which sets out thegroup.
+These are identified in note E9 ofcompany's priorities and key activitiesthe financial statements. and process safety incidents. for the five years from 2021-2026. <ir></ir> An abbreviation for The Integrated TWoW Transformative Ways of Working is one of our major strategic themes.
+It is focused EBITDAF Earnings before interest, tax, depreciation, amortisation, asset impairment and write Reporting Framework, a principles-based framework for corporate reporting. - on reimagining our traditional ways of working. offs, and changes in fair value of financial instruments.
+EBITDAF is a non-GAAP (generally accepted accounting practice) measure.
+Information regarding the usefulness, calculation and reconciliation NZAS New Zealand Aluminium Smelter is the country's only aluminium smelter and is located on Tiwai Peninsula, across the harbour from Bluff in Southland.
+Virtual power plant In the past this was demand response.
+It is the ability to turn energy use off and on according to demand. of this measure is provided within note A2 to the financial statements.
+New Zealand Stock Exchange.
+ANNER ESG The environmental, social and governance factors used to evaluate performance.
+Ohaki Ngāti Tahu have instructed Contact that 'Ohaki' (full name 'Te Ohaki o FID Final investment decision.
+Ngatoroirangi'/The gift of Ngatoroirangi) is the official pronunciation and should be FY23 The financial year ended 30 June 2023. used when referring to the Ohaki Marae (Tahumatua) or other Ngāti Tahu taonga.
+FY24 The financial year ended 30 June 2024.
 Ohaki Pā is the paramount marae of the iwi.
-There are many generations of Ngati Tahu occupation in and around the Ohaki area, which was a highly valued kāinga for its geothermal features, Waikato Awa and many natural resource.
-Ohaaki Ohaaki is used for the Contact power station and operations. тсс Taranaki Combined Cycle our gas-fired
+There are many generations of Ngati Tahu occupation in and around the Ohaki GeoFuture Our project to modernise the way we generate power on the Wairakei geothermal steamfield.
+This will provide area, which was a highly valued kāinga for its geothermal features, Waikato Awa and many natural resource. the opportunity for us to stop all discharges of geothermal and cooling water from our power stations into the Waikato River and streams.
+Ohaaki Ohaaki is used for the Contact power station and operations. снс Greenhouse gas emissions. тсс Taranaki Combined Cycle our gas-fired power station.